Auslander regular algebras and Coxeter matrices: Preliminaries

 \subsection{A survey of bijections}

-Let $A$ be a finite dimensional algebra with a fixed ordering $S(1),...,S(n)$ of the simple $A$-modules.
-In this subsection, we survey some bijections that exist for some special classes of finite dimensional algebras and related combinatorial objects, such as distributive lattices and indecomposable summands of cluster-tilting modules.
+Let $A$ be a finite-dimensional algebra with a fixed ordering $S(1),\dots,S(n)$ of the simple $A$-modules.
+In this subsection, we survey some bijections that exist for some special classes of finite-dimensional algebras and related combinatorial objects, such as distributive lattices and indecomposable summands of cluster-tilting modules.
 Only the first bijection, namely, the Coxeter permutation, is new.